Manu10744/Stream-Analytics/flink/README.md

   This can be done in Python.
 Issues may arise with the (required?) partitioning of files.
 Also, in this case the connector-jar must be provided as a project dependency.
 - Alternatively, the Table API offers the possibility to load data from a pandas dataframe/a collection.
 As JSON files can be loaded into pd dfs in Python, this could also be a viable option.
 A collection could certainly also be created from the JSON.

+  EDIT: The FileSystem-Connector seems to work

+## TODO:
+- Convert Tweets-Table to Stream.
+Currently a ``BatchTableEnvironment`` is being used.